-Unlike some towns, Apple Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Apple Springs are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Apple Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Apple Springs is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Apple Springs who work in sales jobs (12.67%), management occupations (11.34%), and office and administrative support (10.57%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Apple Springs has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Apple Springs has few renters and college students.
 But the biggest reason it is quieter in Apple Springs than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Apple Springs may be for you.

-The percentage of adults in Apple Springs with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.07% of adults in Apple Springs have a bachelor's degree or advanced degree.
+The citizens of Apple Springs are slightly less educated than the national average of 21.84% for the average city or town: 14.07% of adults in Apple Springs have a bachelor's degree or advanced degree

 The per capita income in Apple Springs in 2022 was $34,398, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $137,592 for a family of four.
 However, Apple Springs contains both very wealthy and poor people as well.